Ioana-Postolache/UdaciCards/README.md

  Mobile application that allows users to study collections of flashcards.

 ## Start Project
 After adding the dependencies (by running "npm  install"), the app can be launched by running "npm start".
+It can be run with Expo https://docs.expo.io/versions/latest/.

 ## Tested Platforms
 The app was created using create-react-native-app and tested on an Android emulator.